tamnguyenvan/screenvivid/README.md

 ## License

-ScreenVivid is released under the GNU AGPL 3.0 License.
+ScreenVivid is released under the MIT License.
 See the LICENSE file for more details.

 ## References